 On 29 July 2024, the UK government announced the award for NHS pay in England for 2024/25.
 The offer is set out below and by NHS Employers:

 A 5.5% consolidated pay award for all directly employed NHS staff employed on Agenda for Change terms and conditions was announced by the Westminster government on 29 July 2024, it will be backdated to 1 April 2024.
-The details of when this award will be implemented have not been released.
-Get more information.
+You can expect to see the 5.5% pay increase reflected in your October pay.
+While the increase to salaries and intermediate pay point for bands 8 and is expected to be implemented with retrospective pay in November salaries.

 If you are employed directly by an NHS organisation in England as set out in Annex 1 of the national NHS Terms and Conditions Handbook, on Agenda for Change terms and conditions, you will receive the award regardless of the result of our consultation.